-In Shanghai it seems hardly a day goes by without another story of doom and gloom related to bad outdoor air quality.
+It seems hardly a day goes by without another story of doom and gloom related to outdoor air pollution in China.

-But what about indoor air quality in Shanghai?
-While there is more awareness of the dangers of outdoor pollution among Shanghai expats, many are still unaware of the dangers lingering in the air inside their homes.
+But what about the indoor air quality here?
+While there is more awareness of the dangers of outdoor air pollution among expats, many are still unaware of the dangers lingering in the air inside their homes.

-In this article we look at some indoor air quality (IAQ) issues in China, and what steps you can take to improve the situation.
+In this article we look at some indoor air quality (IAQ) issues in China, and what steps you can take to improve your home environment.

-Detox programs are becoming very popular in Shanghai, with new suppliers popping up every month.
+Detox programs are becoming popular everywhere, with new juice cleansing suppliers popping up regularly in China.

 Studies in recent years have shown that many mass-market body-care and cleaning agents contain toxins that can cause various diseases and health issues.

-The high rate of Chinese women contracting lung cancer has also been shown to be connected to poor IAQ issues in China; due to reasons including gas cooking, second-hand smoke, and poor ventilation.
+The high rate of Chinese women contracting lung cancer has also been shown to be connected to poor indoor air quality (IAQ) in China; due to reasons including gas cooking, second-hand smoke, and poor ventilation.

 In today's fast-paced world, consumers demand efficiency, with the cleaning industry competing fiercely to meet these needs.
 This drive to create swifter-acting products, however, has not been without consequence.